Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Though SCI is an unpleasant condition, it needs to be remembered that it is quite rare and; according to the Blue Cross, the number of reported cases of the illness have declined since it was first recognised in 2010.
 Equally, with better understanding, the number of fatal cases of SCI have significantly decreased.

-The disease can strike a dog of any age, gender, size or breed, and there is no obvious group or types of dogs (ie. puppies) that are more at risk.
+The disease can strike a dog of any age, gender, size or breed, and there is no obvious group or type of dogs (ie. puppies) that are more at risk.
 Numerous dogs can be walked over the same piece of woodland and only one or two become sick.
 Whether the affected dogs are somehow predisposed to the disease, or whether non-affected dogs have a natural immunity is another open question.

 Many people choose to avoid walking in woodland between August to November, though the Animal Health Trust states: "We would never want to say to people 'do not go to the woods' because the percentage of dogs that get ill is small."

 During the prime SCI period, many working dogs will be found in woodland, including on the Sandringham estate as the shooting season begins.
-Cases of SCI among these dogs are limited and there has been speculation that dogs that are regularly walked in woodland develop a resistance to whatever causes SCI.
+Cases of SCI among these dogs are limited and there has been speculation that dogs that are regularly walked in woodland develop resistance to whatever causes SCI.
 Though, again, the evidence for this is unclear.